 I've been hearing a lot about K-Stew in the last month or so.
-As a lover of both ketamine and stew, I was intrigued to try it, so I decided to cook up a batch.
+As a lover of both ketamine and stew, I was intrigued, so I decided to cook up a batch.

 Amazingly, I couldn't find a single recipe online.
-Which is odd, because a Google news search for "K-Stew" shows over thirty thousand results from the last month alone.
+Which is odd, because a Google news search for "K-Stew" shows over 30,000 results from the last month alone.

 I decided to invent my own recipe.
 Here it is, a gift from me to you.
 Enjoy!

 Here are my base ingredients.
-I won't patronise you by talking you through what they are.
+I won't patronize you by talking you through what they are.
 You're not blind, you can work it out.

 In a frying pan, brown the things that need to be browned, then combine in a pan with the stuff that didn't need to be browned.